Hezbollah says it shot down Israeli drone over south Lebanon | New Country 923

 Hezbollah says it shot down Israeli drone over south Lebanon

-BEIRUT (AP) — The militant Hezbollah group says it has shot down an Israeli drone over southern Lebanon shortly after it crossed from Israel.
+BEIRUT (AP) — The Lebanese militant Hezbollah group said it shot down an Israeli drone over southern Lebanon early Monday, shortly after it crossed from Israel amid rising tensions along the border between the two countries in recent weeks.

-The group said in a statement that the militants shot down the drone Monday with “suitable weapons” over the village of Ramieh and that the drone is now with the militants.
+A Hezbollah statement said the drone was downed with “suitable weapons” over the village of Ramieh and that the militants now have it.
+The statement did not elaborate further and there was no immediate comment from Israel.

-Last month, Hezbollah leader Hassan Nasrallah said his group will confront and shoot down any Israeli drones that enter Lebanese airspace from now on, raising the potential for conflict amid heightened regional tensions.
+Last month, Hezbollah leader Hassan Nasrallah said his group would confront and shoot down any Israeli drones that enter Lebanese airspace, raising the potential for conflict amid heightened tensions.

-Nasrallah made that comment after authorities said one alleged Israeli drone crashed in a Hezbollah stronghold in south Beirut, landing on the roof of a building that houses Hezbollah’s media office, and another exploded and crashed in a plot behind the building, causing material damage.
+Nasrallah spoke after authorities said one alleged Israeli drone crashed in a Hezbollah stronghold in southern Beirut, landing on the roof of a building that houses Hezbollah’s media office, and another exploded and crashed in a plot behind the building, causing material damage.

+Last week, Israel and Hezbollah traded fire for the first time in years.
+Hezbollah launched anti-tank missiles at an Israeli armored vehicle near the border, causing no casualties.
+Israel retaliated with artillery fire into southern Lebanon.

+Hezbollah said last week’s missile attack was retaliation for an Israeli airstrike near Damascus last month that killed two of its members.
+Israel said the attack thwarted an Iranian-orchestrated drone attack squad.
+Days after the airstrike, Hezbollah said two Israeli attack drones crash-landed in Beirut.